Privacy Policy

 - Maintaining a group-wide customer database to improve customer service

-• within the scope of your consent (Article 6 Para.
-1lit.a GDPR):
+• within the scope of your consent (Art.
+6 para.
+1 lit. a GDPR):

-If you have given us your consent to process your data, e.g. to send our newsletter, publish photos, competitions, etc.
+If you have given us your consent to process your data, e.g. to send you our newsletter, publish photos, run competitions, etc.

 4. Processing of personal data for advertising purposes

-You can object to the use of your personal data for advertising purposes at any time, as a whole or for individual measures, without incurring any costs other than the transmission costs according to the basic tariffs.
+You can object to the use of your personal data for advertising purposes at any time, either in general or for individual measures, without incurring any costs other than the transmission costs according to the basic rates.

-Under the legal requirements of Section 7 Paragraph 3 UWG, we are entitled to use the email address that you provided when concluding the contract for direct advertising of our own similar goods or services.
-You will receive these product recommendations from us regardless of whether you have subscribed to a newsletter.
+Under the legal provisions of Section 7 Paragraph 3 of the German Unfair Competition Act (UWG), we are entitled to use the email address you provided when concluding the contract for direct marketing of our own similar goods or services.
+You will receive these product recommendations from us regardless of whether you have subscribed to our newsletter.

 5. Who receives my data?

-If we use a service provider for order processing, we still remain responsible for the protection of your data.
-All processors are contractually obliged to treat your data confidentially and only process it within the scope of providing the service.
-The processors commissioned by us receive your data if they need the data to fulfill their respective service.
+When we use a service provider for data processing, we remain responsible for the protection of your data.
+All data processors are contractually obligated to treat your data confidentially and to process it only within the scope of providing their services.
+The data processors we engage receive your data only if they require it to fulfill their respective services.
 These include, for example, IT service providers that we need for the operation and security of our IT system, as well as advertising and address publishers for our own advertising campaigns.

 Your data will be processed in our customer database.
-The customer database supports increasing the data quality of existing customer data (duplicate removal, moved/deceased license plates, address correction) and enables enrichment with data from public sources.
+The customer database supports the improvement of the data quality of existing customer data (duplicate removal, deceased/moved indicators, address correction) and enables enrichment with data from public sources.

-This data is made available to the group companies if necessary for contract processing.
-The storage of customer data is company-related and separate, with our parent company acting as a service provider for the individual participating companies.
+This data will be made available to group companies if necessary for contract processing.
+Customer data is stored separately and on a company-specific basis, with our parent company acting as a service provider for the individual participating companies.

-If there is a legal obligation or as part of legal prosecution, authorities and courts as well as external auditors may be recipients of your data.
+In the event of a legal obligation or in the context of legal proceedings, authorities and courts as well as external auditors may be recipients of your data.

-In addition, insurance companies, banks, credit agencies and service providers may be recipients of your data for the purpose of initiating and fulfilling contracts.
+Furthermore, for the purpose of initiating and fulfilling contracts, insurance companies, banks, credit agencies and service providers may be recipients of your data.

 6. How long will my data be stored?

-We process your data until the end of the business relationship or until the expiry of the applicable statutory retention periods (e.g. from the Commercial Code, the Tax Code, or the Working Hours Act); Furthermore, until the end of any legal disputes in which the data is required as evidence.
+We process your data until the termination of the business relationship or until the expiry of the applicable statutory retention periods (e.g. from the Commercial Code, the Fiscal Code, or the Working Time Act); furthermore, until the conclusion of any legal disputes in which the data is required as evidence.

 7. Will personal data be transferred to a third country?

-In principle, we do not transmit any data to a third country.
-In individual cases, transfer will only take place on the basis of an adequacy decision by the European Commission, standard contractual clauses, suitable guarantees or your express consent.
+As a general rule, we do not transfer any data to a third country.
+Transfers only take place in individual cases based on an adequacy decision by the European Commission, standard contractual clauses, suitable safeguards, or your explicit consent.

 8. What data protection rights do I have?

-You have a right to information, correction, deletion or restriction of processing of your stored data at any time, a right to object to processing as well as a right to data portability and a right to lodge a complaint in accordance with the requirements of data protection law.
+You have the right to information, rectification, erasure or restriction of the processing of your stored data at any time, a right to object to the processing as well as a right to data portability and to lodge a complaint in accordance with the requirements of data protection law.

 Right to information:

-You can request information from us as to whether and to what extent we process your data.
+You can request information from us about whether and to what extent we process your data.

 Right to rectification: